averbraeck/opentrafficsim/docs/04-demand/generation-algorithm.md

 To gain control of vehicle generation regarding platoon lengths the class Platoons can be used.
 This occurs in five steps per position where such platoons are generated:

 1. A `Platoons` object is created coupled to a position.
-To generate GTU characteristics either a `LaneBasedGTUCharacteristicsGenerator` or, in case demand is based on an OD matrix, a `GTUCharacteristicsGeneratorOD` is used.
+To generate GTU characteristics either a `LaneBasedGtuCharacteristicsGenerator` or, in case demand is based on OD information, a `LaneBasedGtuCharacteristicsGeneratorOd` is used.
 2. A new platoon is initialized using `addPlatoon(…)`.
 This method defines the start and end time.
 If origin, destination and category are fixed for GTUs that are consecutively created in step 3, the method `fixInfo(…)` can be used once for such a group.
 3. Each GTU in a platoon is created with `addGtu(…)` which defines the arrival time, and optionally the origin, destination and category.
 4. Step 3 is repeated for each GTU in a platoon and step 2 is repeated for every new platoon at the location.
 5. Finally the method `start(…)` will start the chain of generation events.

 It should be noted that this algorithm disables the vehicle generator that is coupled to a Platoons during each platoon, but only pertaining to lanes that are included in the position.
 This means that the overall demand pattern is affected.
 One could compensate for this by manually adjusting the demand pattern, or adding a negative number of trips in an OD matrix.
 The easiest way, however, is to use the method `compensate(…)` of the `Platoons` class.
 This can be done after steps 1 – 4 of the above procedure and before the vehicle generators are created (e.g. before an OD matrix is created and used to create vehicle generators).
-Demand compensation is applied per group _g_ (`Category` or `GTUType`) as:
+Demand compensation is applied per group _g_ (`Category` or `GtuType`) as:

 * The total number of vehicles that is in the demand is calculated (<i>n<sup>g<sub>tot</sub></sup></i>).
 * The total number of vehicles that is in the demand during periods that the vehicle generator is disabled is calculated (<i>n<sup>g<sub>lost</sub></sup></i>).